alexcarchiar/bank/Documentation/Documentation.md

 #### Branch

-class Branch(code, address, city, email, telephone, area, pec, type).
+class Branch(code, address, city, email, telephone, area *code*, pec, type).
 All the attributes are the ones found in Branch table (see the *2.
 Relational Database* in the documentation)

 We have the following methods: